redhat-openshift-builds/strategy-catalog/clusterBuildStrategy/buildpacks/README.md

 ```

 ## Usage
 This example uses the buildpacks strategy to build an image, and pushes the built image to OpenShift's internal registry (`output.image`).
+This example also has support for "extender mode" which allows you to modify the builder or run image using a Dockerfile.
+This is useful for installing system dependencies or applying security configurations that standard buildpacks cannot.
+The Dockerfile is typically provided by a buildpack that supports extensions.
+To use the extender, you set the cnb-extender-kind parameter in your Build resource.
 The following example assumes the OpenShift internal registry is enabled and the `BuildRun` executes in the `buildpacks-example` namespace:

 ```yaml
 apiVersion: shipwright.io/v1beta1